 Montreal is an excellent destination at any time of the year.
-Most visitors choose to visit this city in the spring, summer, or fall to enjoy warm temperatures, but winter is a great time to visit, too.
-Thanks to the Underground City and the fact that there are many things to do in Montreal that are indoors, you’ll have a great time no matter when you decide to go.
+Most visitors choose to visit this city in the spring, summer, or fall to enjoy warm temperatures, but winter is also a great time to visit.
+Thanks to the Underground City and the fact that there are many things to do indoors in Montreal, you’ll have a great time no matter when you decide to go.

-Will I need to rent a car to fully experience Montreal?
+Will I need to rent a car to experience Montreal fully?

 It’s probably wise not to rent a car for your visit to Montreal!
-This city is hard to navigate by car and finding parking can be challenging.
+This city is hard to navigate by car, and finding parking can be challenging.
 Montreal has a fantastic public transportation system.
-Between the metro and the bus system, you’ll be able to get anywhere you wish to go.
+You can get anywhere you wish to go between the metro and the bus system.

 What are some events worth checking out in Montreal?